Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 “Well…I bought a *lot* of land.
 A really stinkin’ huge allotment.
 They’re all mega-farms out there like up in Canada.
 It’s, uh.
 It’s ten thousand hectares.”

 “...Okay?
-I mean, ten thousand acres is pretty big---”
+I mean, ten thousand acres is pretty big - ”

 “No. *Hectares.* I made the same mistake.
 That’s about *twenty-five thousand* acres.”